 When you take your toddler to the neighborhood park, you can take simple steps to avoid germs lurking there.

 - Steer clear of sandboxes.
 They attract cats and other animals.
-Cat droppings can carry bacteria and parasites.
+Cat droppings can carry bacteria, fungi, and parasites.

 - Keep away from stray dogs.
 Up to 20% of dog bites lead to infection.
 Dog droppings can carry bacteria and parasites like hookworms.